MaastrichtU-CDS/projects_nwo-train/README.md

 # NWO-TRAIN

-## Prototype deployment of IKNL-like Personal Health Train infrastructure.

-### Requirements
+## DATA STATIONS (DATA NODE) git branch

+This branch is for the setup of the data stations inside the partner clinics.

+### System requirements for node
-VM or real box containing (preferred) Ubuntu 18.04 LTS.
+Standalone VM or physical box containing (preferred) Ubuntu 20.04 LTS as operating system, ideally kept separate from direct contact with your production/clinical systems.

+Docker Community Edition relevant for your machine.

-At least 16GB RAM.
+At least 16GB RAM of working RAM.

-At least 1 GPU if at all possible.

-Fast access storage of at least 20GB but as much as possible - more is always better.
+Fast access storage (eg ssd) of approximately 250GB but of course more is always better.

+Local and (ideally) static internal IP address to receive data incoming from inside the hospital via HTTP or HTTPS.

+DICOM export/push is possible from internal radiotherapy treatment planning system towards the abovementioned IP address.

+(optional) 1 NVIDIA GPU chip with 8GB or more of internal memory.

+Clinical researcher needs to have local admin rights on this node machine to install software and run applications

-### Docker Community Edition
+### Install Docker Community Edition (latest stable version)

 Install Docker Engine relevant to your machine, it should be one of these below.
 Ubuntu is preferred but use whatever fits your system.